kuzudb/kuzudb.github.io/docs/blog/factorization.md

 You can try some of these queries on Kùzu and compare its performance on large datasets with non-factorized systems.

-## How Does Kùzu Performe Factorized Query Processing?
+## How Does Kùzu Perform Factorized Query Processing?
 The rest will be even more technical and forms part of the technical meat of our CIDR paper; so continue reading if you are interested in database implementations.
 When designing the query processor of Kùzu, we had 3 design goals: